bronchiolitis

 - •keep your child slightly upright (elevate head of cot slightly)

-- •do not give cough medicines — they don't work for bronchiolitis
+- •do NOT give cough medicines — they do not work for bronchiolitis

 - •avoid smoke exposure